-should write the Charter School's Executive Director or designee, clearly identify the part of the record they want changed and specify why it should be changed.
+- 1. The right to inspect and review the student's education records within 5 business days after the day the Charter School receives a request for access.
+Parents or eligible students should submit to the Charter School Executive Director or designee a written request that identifies the records they wish to inspect.
+The Charter School official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected. - 2.
+The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA. - Parents or eligible students who wish to ask the Charter School to amend a record should write the Charter School's Executive Director or designee, clearly identify the part of the record they want changed and specify why it should be changed.
 If the Charter School decides not to amend the record as requested by the parent or eligible student, the Charter School will notify the parent or eligible student of the decision and of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.
 If the Charter School decides to amend the record as requested by the parent or eligible student, the Executive Director must order the correction or the removal and destruction of the information and inform the parent or eligible student of the amendment in writing.

-- 3. The right to provide written consent before the Charter School discloses personally identifiable information ("PII") from the student's education records, except to the extent that FERPA authorizes disclosure without consent. - One exception, which permits disclosure without consent, is disclosure to Charter School officials with legitimate educational interests.
+The right to provide written consent before the Charter School discloses personally identifiable information ("PII") from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

+One exception, which permits disclosure without consent, is disclosure to Charter School officials with legitimate educational interests.
 A Charter School official is a person employed by the Charter School as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel) or a person serving on the Charter School's Board of Directors.
-A Charter School official also may include a volunteer or contractor outside of the Charter School who performs an institutional service or function for which the Charter School would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist; a parent or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another Charter School official in performing their tasks.
-A Charter School official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility. - Upon request, the Charter School discloses education records without consent to officials of another school district in which a student seeks or intends to enroll, or is already enrolled, if the disclosure is for purposes of the student's enrollment or transfer. - Note that Charter School will not release information to third parties for immigrationenforcement purposes, except as required by law or court order. - 4.
+A Charter School official also may include a volunteer, consultant, vendor, or contractor outside of the Charter School who performs an institutional service or function for which the Charter School would otherwise use its own employees and who is under the direct control of the school with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist, or contracted provider of digital educational platforms and/or services; a parent or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another Charter School official in performing their tasks.
+A Charter School official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.

+- Upon request, the Charter School discloses education records without consent to officials of another school district in which a student seeks or intends to enroll, or is already enrolled, if the disclosure is for purposes of the student's enrollment or transfer. - Note that Charter School will not release information to third parties for immigrationenforcement purposes, except as required by law or court order. - 4.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the Charter School to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA are: